| I read an article recently about a home improvement con

 result of big brains confusing an otherwise simple issue, hardly a novel notion, and, it

 seemed to me, one worth pursuing, even if that pursuit led down a very old path.
+After many years of trying to effectively teach a kind of forensic ethics through rules

 and reasons in a secondary school social studies program, and in the process exploring all